A Universal Chern Model on Arbitrary Triangulations: Abstract

 \section{Abstract}

-Given a triangulation of a closed orientable surface, we consider the lattice with sites at the vertices, edges and facets of the triangulation.
-Borrowing from mathematics literature, we introduce on this lattice a pair of tight-binding Hamiltonians derived from the boundary and Poincar\'e duality maps of finite simplicial manifolds.
-These Hamiltonians have been proved to have clean topological spectral gaps carrying non-trivial Chern numbers in the limit of infinite refinement of the triangulation.
+Given a triangulation of a closed orientable surface, we place single-mode resonators or single-orbital artificial atoms at its vertices, edges and facets, and we devise near-neighbor hopping terms derived from the boundary and Poincar\'e duality maps of the simplicial complex of the triangulation.
+Regardless of the surface or its triangulation, these terms always lead to tight-binding Hamiltonians with large and clean topological spectral gaps, carrying non-trivial Chern numbers in the limit of infinite refinement of the triangulation.
 We confirm this via numerical simulations, and demonstrate how these models enable topological edge modes at the surfaces of real-world objects.
 Furthermore, we describe a metamaterial whose dynamics reproduces that of the proposed model, thus bringing the topological metamaterials closer to real-world applications.

 The Haldane model \cite{HaldanePRL1988} is the prototypical example of a topological insulator from class A of the classification table of topological insulators and superconductors \cite{SRFL2008,QiPRB2008,Kit2009,RSFL2010}.
-Indeed, any other topological Hamiltonian from this class on a uniform discretization of the plane can be adiabatically deformed into decoupled layers of Haldane Hamiltonians \cite{ProdanSpringer2016}.
-It will be useful to have something similar on discretizations of generic smooth orientable surfaces, more specifically, on any of their triangulations.
-We want to clarify from the start that, when dealing with compact surfaces, as we will do here, an infinite-lattice limit can be achieved by sequential refinement of the triangulations \cite{Footnote1}.
-It will be in this limit where Chern numbers and bulk-boundary correspondences make rigorous sense.
-However the topological effects are also expected to be present for fine-enough finite triangulations, provided the topological ``bulk'' spectral gaps are free of defect modes.
+Indeed, any other A-class model on a uniform discretization of the plane can be adiabatically deformed into decoupled layers of Haldane Hamiltonians \cite{ProdanSpringer2016}.
+It will be useful to have a similar model on triangulations of generic compact orientable surfaces.
+In such settings, the infinite-system limit can be achieved by sequential refinement of the triangulations \cite{Footnote1}, and it will be in this limit where Chern numbers and bulk-boundary correspondences make sense.
+However the topological effects are also expected for fine-enough finite triangulations.